February 13, Reading 3 – Matthew 28

 Please guide us each day, draw us onward to You, grow us more like Jesus every single day.

-Thank You that He is indeed the risen Christ, our King and Saviour – That death could not defeat Him, but that He defeated death forever!
+Thank You that He is indeed the risen Christ, our King and Saviour – That death could not defeat Him, but that He instead defeated death, forever.

 Amen.